hellvinz/purgerd/README.md

 Purgerd
 =======

-This tool forward a purge request received to a pool of varnish connected via the reverse cli
+This tool forward a purge request received to a pool of varnish connected via the Varnish reverse cli.

-It uses [ban.url](https://www.varnish-cache.org/docs/3.0/reference/varnish-cli.html#term-ban-url-regexp) and basically sends to the connected varnish the string it receives prefixed by ban.url
+It uses [ban](https://www.varnish-cache.org/docs/4.0/reference/varnish-cli.html#ban-expressions) and basically sends to the connected varnish the string it receives prefixed by ban req.url ~

+It is implement as a PubSub, varnishes subscribes to purges on the purgerd daemon, and clients push purges to the purgerd daemon.
+When a varnish vanish (server reboot...) it is removed from subscribers.

 Usage
 =====